openremote/documentation/docs/user-guide/gateways-and-devices/auto-provisioning.md

 ## Obtaining an asset template
 1. Log into the `Manager UI` and navigate to the asset viewer
 1. Create then select an asset of the same type that you want to use in the template then select the asset ID from the address bar (e.g. `https://staging.demo.openremote.io/manager/?realm=smartcity#/assets/false/2K3nSg148fnzlSlaem0kkh` -> `2K3nSg148fnzlSlaem0kkh`)
-1. Navigate to swagger UI (https://your_installation/swagger e.g. https://staging.demo.openremote.io/swagger)
+1. Navigate to Swagger UI (https://your_installation/swagger e.g. https://staging.demo.openremote.io/swagger)
 1. Click authorize then again on the popup dialog then login with a user from the master realm
 1. Once authenticated go to `Assets -> Get /asset/{assetId}` and paste the asset ID into the asset ID input then execute the query, you will then get the asset returned in `json` format: ![image](img/get-asset-request.png)
 1. You can copy the returned `json` and paste that into the `Asset template` input field:
-   1. Remove or set the the `parentId` to determine where in the asset tree the asset will be created
+   1. Remove or set the `parentId` to determine where in the asset tree the asset will be created
    1. remember to insert the `%UNIQUE_ID%` placeholder wherever you would like that to be used (in an attribute value, in the asset name, etc.)